Get Help Today(877) 648-4288

 Alternatively, abusers may battle drugs and alcohol use to fuel their toxic behavior.
 Individuals suffering from substance abuse are not particularly more likely to abuse partners; however, abusive partners commonly use illicit substances.

 Consider rehab if you as a victim struggle with substance abuse disorders and emotional trauma.
 Facilities provide safe housing, medication, and connection with therapists to discover healing for your trauma.
-Contact a treatment expert today to discover what therapies await you, and life a life of freedom from abuse.
+Contact a treatment provider today.

 What are you struggling with?